What Causes Jars to Not Seal

 This page may contain affiliate links.
 More Information.

-Here you are the morning after a canning project, excited to check the seals of your jars, get them washed up, and stored away in the pantry.
+Here you are excited to check the seals of your jars, get them washed up, and stored away.
 Then…you realize that some jars did not seal!
-It can be especially irritating when you can’t figure out the cause.

-What Causes Jars to Not Seal When You are Home Canning?
+1. What Causes Jars to Not Seal: Common Reasons <— you are here

 How Long Does It Take for Canning Lids to Seal?